RSS About

 $ go run scrolling-at-last.go

 It expects a dmg-rom.bin file to be present in the same folder.
-Note that it might take a little while if you don’t have SDL already installed, as Go will try to build it the first time you run the program.
+Note that it might take a little while to start, as Go will build the SDL bindings the first time you run the program.

 You can also download the example ROM in the same folder and run it from the command line: